MicaelOps/better_vpn/README.md

 Logs (rants, vents and afterthoughts):

+16/06/2026
+- I got the job and started 5th May.
+Additionally, with my first salary, I purchased a laptop just for Linux.
+Therefore, it will be hard to continue the window side of things as I performed a full reset on my previous one.

 17/04/2026
 - I've finished my final interview, not sure if i will get accepted.
 Not the cleanest perfomance.
 - Oh well, at least im back for this project.